 The Big Picture

-First and foremost it must be stated that one should not enter into the production of hazelnuts with the goal to get rich.
+First and foremost it must be stated that one should not enter into the production of hazelnuts to get rich.
 This is not an endeavor for those who are simply business-minded.
-Happily make a humble living on the land?
-Surely, in time.
-To undertake hazelnut production one should be settled into another trade, be it farming or not, and to own their own land.
-Unlike most other staple crops, hazels are long-lived, woody, perennial plants which take several years establishment prior to bearing.
-In the meantime, it is all care and maintenance: forward investment.
-And yet, to think of this crop solely in terms of nut production would be missing half the picture.
-It is the whole of the plant and its many uses and attributes which must be equated when assessing its worth.
-Furthermore, this assessing of worth must be perceived, once again, with an eye to the future.
+To undertake hazelnut production one should be settled into another trade, be it farming or not, and own land.
+Unlike most other staple crops, hazels are long-lived woody perennial plants that take four to five years to establish before bearing.
+In the meantime, it is all care and maintenance, a forward investment.
+And yet, to think of this crop solely in terms of nut production is missing half the picture.
+It is the whole of the plant and its many uses and attributes that must be considered when assessing its worth.
+Furthermore, this assessment of worth must be perceived, once again, with an eye to the future.
 Who can predict the future?
-Nobody can, but everybody is trying, and it will depend on what you wish to believe.
+Nobody can, but everybody is trying, and it depends on what we choose to believe.
 I believe the worst is yet to come for humanity and that we are deeply in trouble in myriad ways.
 There, I said it.
 Now you know.
 I hate to dwell on it, but given the evidence, it is hard not to consider.
 That the worst is on the way is once again only part of the picture.

 As of now, there is still much to desire in the world of crop production.
 In a very real way, the growing of hazels counters all the current bad news concerning mainstream agriculture: pesticides, soil erosion, crop loss due to extreme weather, loss of biodiversity, water pollution, air pollution, global warming, GMO silliness, and so forth.
-Even when compared to mainstream organic annual food production, it is clear that growing perennial staple food crops is a whole different paradigm which increases the likelihood of a truly sustainable agriculture.
-In light of all this, I see hazels, as do others, as one of the best tools available to humanity to help counter what seems to be a more uncertain future than ever.
-Finally, let it be said: nothing can keep the behemoth that is humanity afloat in its present incarnation.
-Any tools for the future, to be useful at all, will be in light of a diminished and more humble state of existence, either by choice or by force.
-Ultimately, it is for these reasons and more, and not fame or fortune, that one should pursue this crop – the big picture.
-If not, then fine.
-The pleasure remains, as does the utility, and the potential for happily making a humble living on the land.
+Even when compared to mainstream organic annual food production it is clear that growing perennial staple food crops is a whole different paradigm that increases the likelihood of truly sustainable agriculture.
+In light of this, I see hazels, as do others, as one of the best tools available to humanity as we adapt to what seems to be a more uncertain future than ever.
+Finally, it must be said, that nothing can keep the behemoth that is humanity afloat in its present incarnation.
+Any tools for the future to be useful at all will be in light of a diminished and more humble state of human existence either by choice or by force.
+Ultimately it is for these reasons and more that one should pursue this crop – The Big Picture.

 The Mighty Hazel and BRC

-Badgersett Research Farm or Badgersett Research Cooperation (BRC): Here is where I beg permission in information sharing.
-Hands-down, BRC qualifies as the number one source of hazelnut growing information, seeing as they are the only ones to have published a book specifically about growing neohybrid hazelnuts, which is the result of their unsurpassed experience.
-Maybe they will forgive me if I tell you that their newly published book Growing Hybrid Hazelnuts is the most essential reading material concerning this crop, and so you must buy it.
-In it you will find much of the information I will not be discussing here, lots of basic cultural information, but much more.
-BRC also is the origin of my own hazel plant stock.
-I chose to purchase their seedlings as they are reputed to be the best (a topic much discussed).
-After eight relatively short years of growing experience I can confirm that 95% of what is empirically able to be confirmed, concerning the basic cultivation of the crop, is true.
-The other 5% will come with time.
-No, I have never met any of the authors.
-Even to talk on the phone is near impossible.
-Until the book came out in 2015, one was kind of floating about, gleaning information from whatever sources they could find, some incorrect.
+Badgersett Research Farm or Badgersett Research Cooperation (BRC): Here is where we beg permission in information sharing.
+Hands-down BRC qualifies as the number one source of hazelnut growing information seeing as they are the only ones to have published a book specifically about growing neohybrid hazelnuts, which is the result of their unsurpassed experience.
+Maybe they will forgive me if I tell you their book Growing Hybrid Hazelnuts is essential reading material concerning this crop, and so you must buy it.
+In it, you will find much of the information I will not be discussing here, lots of basic cultural information, but much more.
+BRC also is the origin of my hazel plant stock.
+Until the book came out one was kind of floating about gleaning information from whatever sources they could find, some incorrect.
 That’s how relatively new this crop is and the paradigm it supports.
-There are still many questions I would like to ask in person, particularly on-site in an orchard setting.
-They do offer what they call a short course in which one can travel to the farm in Minnesota to learn hands-on but, that happens exactly as the nursery season takes off, and the cost is considerable.
-I have purchased a recording of the short course on DVD, but it is still not the same.
-So I am beholden to their written resources, isolated as I am, here on my little piece of land.
-They do make it clear, that like other major agricultural endeavors in crop-creating (maize being the clearest example), one of the greatest needs is to have numerous people in numerous places growing and selecting hazels.
-So, in that vein, I spread the word (and seed), for them.
-All the following quotations in the text will be from BRC.
+So I am beholden to their written resources, isolated as I am here on my little piece of land.
+They do make it clear however that like other major agricultural endeavors in crop-creating (maize being the clearest example), one of the greatest needs is to have numerous people in numerous places growing and selecting hazels.
+So, in light of this, I spread the word (and seed) for them.
+All the following quotations in the text are from BRC.

-Having said all that, for inspiration and to help convince, here is an excerpt of the above mentioned book written by chief scientist and CEO, Philip Rutter, further condensed by me.
+Having said all that, for inspiration and to help convince, here is an excerpt from the above-mentioned book written by chief scientist and CEO, Philip Rutter, further condensed by me.
 Beginning with some ominous thoughts, the following list is probably the best outlining of information as to why one would find this crop appealing to grow.
+As this list makes apparent, “it is not just a single food item that is being developed but a whole cluster of related products and industries that can bolster the economic health of producers and rural communities”.
 The excerpt is Chapter 13: Climate Change, Resilience, and Neohybrid Hazels.
 Once again, thank you authors at Badgersett for sharing your tremendous store of information.

 “In the face of despair, I say: Adapt.
 Why not?
 Humans have a bone-deep primal need to be useful to our families, our villages.
 Doing nothing of value kills us, fast or slow.
 I contend that working to find a way forward is useful.
 And will be satisfying.
 Do hazels, and/or their hybrids, have characteristics that might help them to survive in potentially semi-chaotic weather and climate?
 In fact, they do, and not entirely by accident.
 Although I originally conceived my quest for a new food crop as an answer to agricultural problems such as erosion, water degradation, and loss of biodiversity, I looked for species that were tough under multiple threats, too.
 It turns out some of the characteristics that hazels evolved were to cope with disturbed climates.”